-INDEPENDENT AUDITOR'S REPORT (CONTINUED) To the Shareholder of MCB Cash Management Fund
+INDEPENDENT AUDITOR'S REPORT (CONTINUED)

+To the Shareholders of MCB Cash Management Fund

-Responsibilities of Directors and Those Charged with Governance for the Financial Statements
+Responsibilities of Directors for the Financial Statements

-The directors are responsible for the preparation and fair presentation of the financial statements in accordance with International Financial Reporting Standards and in compliance with the requirements of the Mauritian Companies Act 2001, and for such internal control as the directors determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The Directors are responsible for the preparation and fair presentation of the financial statements in accordance with IFRS Accounting Standards and in compliance with the requirements of the Mauritian Companies Act 2001, and for such internal control as the Directors determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the directors are responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Fund or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Directors are responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the Fund or to cease operations, or have no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Fund's financial reporting process.
+The Directors are responsible for overseeing the Fund's financial reporting process.